Sixeight/vimlike-google-search/README.md

 - Visual mode for range selection (like Vim)
 - Page navigation with keyboard shortcuts
 - Visual feedback for focused and selected results
+- Copy URLs to clipboard in plain text or Markdown format

 ## Keyboard Shortcuts